c-auri/dotfiles/README.md

     ```bash
     git clone --bare <repo-url> $HOME/.config/.git
     ```

-1. Create a `con` alias:
+1. Create `con` alias:
     ```bash
     alias con="/usr/bin/git --git-dir=$HOME/.config/ --work-tree=$HOME"
     ```
     - There's no need to put this in your `.bashrc` since that's going to be overwritten in the next step anyways.
 Just paste the command into your terminal.

 1. Checkout the content of the bare repository to your home directory:
     ```bash
     con checkout
     ```
-    - If the checkout fails because some files would be overwritten, delete those files (create backups if you care about them) and then try again.
+    - If the checkout fails because some files would be overwritten, create backups, delete the files and then try again.

 1. Hide untracked files:
     ```bash
     con config --local status.showUntrackedFiles no
     ```

 1. Create `~/.config/git/local.ini` and add your user name and email:
     ```ini
     [user]
         name = <git-user-name>
         email = <git-user-email>
     ```

 1. Restart your terminal.

 ## Installations